2025 Amendments to the Our Missoula 2045 Land Use Plan

 • Updates also align the Land Use Plan with the 2025 Parks, Recreation, Open Space, and Trails (PROST) Plan, re-designating select parcels to Parks and Conservation across the city.

-Review the Proposed Amendments
+Review the Amendments Proposed for Adoption

 The final phase of the Our Missoula project focuses on updating the City’s zoning map and development codes—key tools for putting the Land Use Plan into action.
 Learn more about the Code Reform process here.